-The bill, H.B.
-No. 99, proposes significant changes to the taxation system in Texas, specifically targeting school district maintenance and operations (M&O) ad valorem taxes.
-It aims to repeal the authority of school districts to levy M&O taxes starting in the 2030 tax year, with all related provisions being repealed effective January 1, 2030.
-In place of these taxes, the bill introduces a state value-added tax (VAT) on goods and services, set initially at a rate of 6.72%.
-The revenue generated from this VAT will be allocated exclusively to the Foundation School Fund to support public education operations that were previously funded by M&O property taxes.
+H.B.
+No. 99 proposes significant changes to the taxation system in Texas, specifically targeting school district maintenance and operations (M&O) ad valorem taxes.
+The bill seeks to repeal the authority of school districts to levy M&O taxes starting in the 2030 tax year, with all related provisions being eliminated effective January 1, 2030.
+In place of these taxes, a state value-added tax (VAT) will be imposed on the value added to goods and services at each stage of production or distribution, with an initial rate set at 6.72%.
+Revenue generated from this VAT will be allocated exclusively to the Foundation School Fund to support public education operations previously funded by M&O property taxes.
 The implementation of this VAT is contingent upon the approval of a constitutional amendment by voters that prohibits school districts from imposing M&O ad valorem taxes.

 Statutes affected:

-Introduced: Subtitle E, Title , Tax Code 1.02, The following provisions of the Tax Code 2.01, The following provisions of the Education Code 2.02 (Subtitle E, Title , Tax Code 1, The following provisions of the Education Code 2, The following provisions of the Tax Code 2)
+Introduced: Subtitle E, Title , Tax Code 1.02, The following provisions of the Tax Code 2.01, The following provisions of the Education Code 2.02 (Subtitle E, Title , Tax Code 1, The following provisions of the Tax Code 2, The following provisions of the Education Code 2)